🩺 Affordable Private Healthcare

 Professional Ear Cleaning

-Earwax is a harmless substance produced by the ears to keep them clean and germ-free.
-If there is a build-up of wax that can’t be cleared, you may experience symptoms such as difficulty hearing or hearing loss, earache, tinnitus (a high or low-pitched ringing or buzzing sound inside the ear), vertigo (dizziness or spinning sensation), itchy ears, or recurring ear infections.
+While it serves to protect the ear by trapping dust and debris, excessive build-up you may experience symptoms such as difficulty hearing or hearing loss, earache, tinnitus (a high or low-pitched ringing or buzzing sound inside the ear), vertigo (dizziness or spinning sensation), itchy ears, or recurring ear infections.

 Statistics